jcgaasch/PVPIAACL/README.md

 ## Dependencies

-PVPIAACL relies on some routines from other R packages, where the latest CRAN version is in use: `readstata13`, `MASS`, `mvtnorm`, `ucminf`, `rpart` and `Hmisc`.
+PVPIAACL relies on some routines from other R packages where the latest CRAN version is in use: `readstata13`, `MASS`, `mvtnorm`, `ucminf`, `numDeriv`, `rpart` and `Hmisc`.

 ## Functionality

 Aside from the auxiliary functions `lposttau()`, `rwishart()` and `seqcart()` R package `PVPIAACL` offers three main estimation routines:

-- `litnumps12()`: PIAAC 2012 competence assessment in literacy, numeracy and problem solving in technology-rich environments ($D = 3$).
+- `litnumps12()`: PIAAC 2012 competence assessment in literacy, numeracy and problem solving in technology-rich environments (*D* = 3).
-- `litnum1215()`: PIAAC 2012 and PIAAC-L 2015 competence assessment in literacy and numeracy ($D = 4$).
+- `litnum1215()`: PIAAC 2012 and PIAAC-L 2015 competence assessment in literacy and numeracy (*D* = 4).
-- `anchorpartner15()`: PIAAC-L 2015 anchor persons and their partners competence assessment in literacy, numeracy, reading and mathematics ($D = 4$).
+- `anchorpartner15()`: PIAAC-L 2015 anchor persons and their partners competence assessment in literacy, numeracy, reading and mathematics (*D* = 4).

 Concerning the test data the estimation routines treat nonresponse, items not reached or not attempted and items missing by design (due to the multiple matrix item sampling design applied in PIAAC) equally as `NA`.
 Unobserved test data is ignored so that the likelihood is provided only for the observed sample data.
 A detailed description of the corresponding sample characteristics and scaling procedures is provided in the technical report on scaling (Carstensen, Gaasch, & Rothaug, 2017).

+To use any of the functions, users need to create a folder which contains only the original PIAAC and PIAAC-L SUFs ZA5845, ZA5989_Persons_14 and ZA5989_Persons_15 **in Stata format**.

 ## Examples

-In any case users need to create a folder which contains the original PIAAC and PIAAC-L SUFs ZA5845, ZA5989_Persons_14 and ZA5989_Persons_15 **in Stata format**.

 ### The `litnumps12()` function

-PVs imputation using the PIAAC 2012 assessment data in the domains of literacy (75 binary and one ordinal items), numeracy (76 binary items) and problem solving (8 binary and six ordinal items) can be conducted via function `litnumps12()`.
-The sample is restricted to realized interviews of anchor persons in PIAAC-L wave one and people with a valid response to at leat two test items ($N = 3750$).
+PVs for the 2012 PIAAC assessment of the domains of literacy (75 binary and one ordinal items), numeracy (76 binary items) and problem solving (8 binary and six ordinal items) can be estimated using `litnumps12()`.
+The sample is restricted to realized interviews of anchor persons in PIAAC-L wave one and people with a valid response to at leat two test items (*N* = 3750).
 The function's usage is

 ``` r
 litnumps12(path, X = NULL, nopvs = 10, itermcmc = 22000, burnin = 2000)
 ```

-The only argument the user (here: myuser) has to specify is `path`, the full path of the folder (here: mydatafolder) created in the step above conatining the original PIAAC and PIAAC-L SUFs.
+The only argument the user (here: myuser) has to specify is `path`, the full path of the folder (here: mydatafolder) created in the step above containing the original PIAAC *and* PIAAC-L SUFs.
 The default settings

 ``` r
 mypath <- 'C:/Users/myuser/Desktop/mydatafolder/'
 PIAAC_PVs_2012_M0 <- litnumps12(path = mypath)
 ```

 will estimate an empty population model.
-Background variables on the latent competencies either from the PIAAC and PIAAC-L Scientific Use Files can be specified by the argument `X`, where `X` is a data frame containing the sequential ID (named `seqid`) and the respective covariates.
+Background variables on the latent competencies both from the PIAAC and PIAAC-L Scientific Use Files can be specified by the argument `X`, where `X` is a data frame containing the sequential ID (which has to be renamed to `seqid`) and the respective covariates.
 They can be numeric or categorical variables (factors in R) and contain missing values coded as `NA`. **PVPIAACL follows a model-based weighting strategy, i.e, all independent variables used to create weights in PIAAC-L (see the GESIS papers on weighting in PIAAC-L) should be included in the population model**.
 An exemplary basic specification for `litnumps12()` considering PIAAC background variables from ZA5845 is given as

 | Name          | Label                                                               |
 | ------------- |:--------------------------------------------------------------------|